sftpplus/sftpplus-docs/src/doc_source/configuration-identity/groups.rst

          * List of directories, separated by newlines.
 :Description:
-    A directory or a list of directories to be automatically created for accounts which were successfully authenticated.
+    A directory or a list of directories to be automatically created for accounts that were successfully authenticated.

     The configured directories can't be defined outside of the home folder path.